 Career in Journalism

 Faizi dedicated himself to promoting Urdu literature on an international scale.
-He founded the Urdu Press Club International and served as General Secretary of the Federation for Global Culture, India.
+He founded the Urdu Press Club International and served as the General Secretary of the Federation for Global Culture, India.
 Through these platforms, he organized over 500 literary and cultural events, including international mushairas (poetry recitals), award functions, and symposiums.
-In 2000, he held a landmark conference titled "The Future of Urdu Journalism in the 21st Century", attended by notable figures such as Kuldeep Nayar, Mahesh Bhatt, Mohsina Kidwai, and Arif Mohammad Khan.
-His events not only celebrated Urdu literature but also addressed socio-political issues and media ethics.
+In 2000, he hosted a landmark conference titled "The Future of Urdu Journalism in the 21st Century," attended by prominent figures such as Kuldeep Nayar, Mahesh Bhatt, Mohsina Kidwai, and Arif Mohammad Khan.
+His events not only celebrated Urdu literature but also engaged with pressing socio-political issues and media ethics.
 Faizi was also known for organizing a unique mushaira featuring officers and bureaucrats under the banner of the Federation for Global Culture.

 Contributions to Urdu Literature and Culture

-In 2019, Tariq Faizi migrated to Dubai, leaving behind an increasingly challenging socio-political environment in India.
-His departure was marked by deep emotional turmoil, reflecting his attachment to his homeland.
-However, he quickly re-established himself by founding the first international Urdu literary society in Dubai, which became a hub for Urdu poets, journalists, and cultural scholars.
-Faizi continued his global mission of promoting Urdu, organizing literary events in London, Malaysia, Germany, Azerbaijan, and Bahrain.
-His work strengthened Urdu’s presence beyond South Asia, fostering cross-cultural appreciation.
-In 2011, Faizi organized his first international mushaira in Dubai, marking a major milestone in his career.
-Since then, he has regularly organized mushairas, making him a well-known figure in Urdu literary circles.
+In 2019, Tariq Faizi migrated to Dubai, His departure was marked by deep emotional turmoil, reflecting his profound attachment to his homeland.
+Nevertheless, he quickly re-established himself by founding the first international Urdu literary society in Dubai, which soon became a vibrant hub for Urdu poets, journalists, and cultural scholars.
+Faizi continued his global mission of promoting Urdu by organizing literary events in London, Malaysia, Germany, Azerbaijan, and Bahrain.
+His work significantly strengthened the global presence of Urdu, fostering cross-cultural appreciation beyond South Asia.
+Notably, in 2011, Faizi organized his first international mushaira in Dubai—marking a major milestone in his career.
+Since then, he has regularly hosted mushairas, establishing himself as a prominent figure in Urdu literary circles worldwide.

 Migration to Dubai and Global Influence